MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 ## Surface Hub platform differences

 For customers with Surface Hub v1 or Surface Hub 2S devices that have used the legacy Windows 10 Team edition experience previously in their organization, we understand that transitioning operating systems to the new Microsoft Teams Rooms on Windows platform introduces change management considerations.
 Many customers ask about the differences between the legacy Windows 10 Team edition on Surface Hub 2S and the new [Microsoft Teams Rooms on Windows platform](/microsoftteams/rooms/).
 This new platform provides a modern, secure, and integrated Teams Rooms experience designed for hybrid collaboration.
-It powers new Surface Hub 3 devices, Surface Hub 2S devices upgraded with the Surface Hub 3 Compute Cartridge, as well as Surface Hub 2S devices that have been software-migrated from the legacy OS, to the new platform.
+It powers new Surface Hub 3 devices, Surface Hub 2S devices upgraded with the **Surface Hub 3 Compute Cartridge**, as well as Surface Hub 2S devices that have been software-migrated from the legacy OS, to the new platform.

 ### Overview of key differences